sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Now, find the vote-app route in your project/namespace (e.g. project gitops-user1) and open the application in your browser to check it is working.
 You should be able to make a single vote and view the result.

-It should look this this:
+It should look like this:

 <img src="./images/vote-app-results.png" alt="Vote App Results" width="900">